fluidware/fluidsurveys-docs/chapters/Analyze/exportdata.rst

 Export Survey Invites
 ^^^^^^^^^^^^^^^^^^^^^

-As an survey matures, and the Invite tool is utilized, disecting who received an invite or not may be golden opportunity to figure out who's left.
+As an survey matures, and the Invite tool is utilized, dissecting who received an invite or not may be golden opportunity to figure out who's left.

 .. figure:: ../../resources/analyze/export_invites.png
   :scale: 70%